 In terms of people I’ve known personally: My early inspirations came from two excellent teachers with whom I studied while at Bard College – objective artist Joseph Santore and non-objective artist Laura Battle.
 Among many things, they instilled in me a love and respect for the importance of committed observation and dedication to one’s craft.
 More recently, I met a somewhat different breed of artist in the Southwest, people painting on-location in the elements.
 They were expressing the intensity of their relationship to the land, loved paint, and largely were committed to direct observation.
 Louisa McElwain (1953 - 2013) and Walt Gonske are among the landscape artists who here have most impacted me, as well as figure painter Jack Richard Smith, and painter, writer, and friend Pierre Delattre.
 Their willingness to chat, insights, and occasional advise have been profoundly affecting, and planted the seeds that inspired me to get out into the landscape, to try new tools, and to tackle bigger challenges.

-Most recently, I’ve been finding inspiration in the landscape-derived abstract works of Forrest Moses, several realist painters who incorporate photos into their process, and the photography of Edward Burtynsky and Alex Maclean, amongst others – as well as the field of cultural landscape studies and a variety of artists working in three-dimensions and ephemera.
+Most recently, I’ve been finding inspiration in landscape-derived abstract works, several realist painters who incorporate photos into their process, and the photography of Edward Burtynsky and Alex Maclean, amongst others – as well as the field of cultural landscape studies and a variety of artists working in three-dimensions and ephemera.
 These threads are relatively fresh developments in my creative process, but they seem to simultaneously be taking me further into abstraction and into new-to-me approaches to objective painting, mixed-media, and more.